MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-create-advanced-contracts-for-billing-based-progress.md

 ---
-# required metadata

 title: Create advanced contracts for billing based on progress
 description: This article explains how to create project contracts so that you can generate invoices for customers, based on a percentage of completed work.
-author: RadhikaRS
+author: poojafandan
+ms.author: poojafandan
-ms.date: 03/26/2020
+ms.date: 06/07/2024
-ms.topic: article
+ms.topic: how-to

-ms.technology:

-# optional metadata

-# ms.search.form:
-# ROBOTS:
-audience: Application User
-# ms.devlang:
+ms.custom:
+  - bap-template
 ms.reviewer: johnmichalak

-# ms.tgt_pltfrm:
-ms.custom:
-ms.assetid:
-ms.search.region: Global
-ms.search.industry: Service industries
-ms.author: andchoi
-ms.dyn365.ops.version: 7.0
-ms.search.validFrom: 2019-01-15

 ---